vadosnaprimer/pspkvm/Readme.txt

 Known issues:
 - Not running on 5.02 Gen-A firmware
 - javacall_file_truncate doesn't ported, so some file truncating operation, such as some RMS operations, may not work as expected
 - Multimedia temporary files may leave on your memory stick sometimes, especially after VM crash.
-They're usually not big, but if you wanna delete the by hands, just goto your PSP's /PSP/GAME/pspkvm/ directory, find the file whose name likes xxxxxxxx_tmp_mus.mid, delete them.
+They're usually not big, but if you want to delete them manually, just go to your PSP's /PSP/GAME/pspkvm/ directory, find the files whose names llok like xxxxxxxx_tmp_mus.mid, delete them.
-- Fileconnection rmdir operation may fail for unknown reasons
+- Fileconnection rmdir operation may fail for unknown reasons.
-- LocationProvider.getState() will always returns AVAILABLE once after GPS initialized, so LocationListener.providerStateChanged() doesn't work as expected.
+- LocationProvider.getState() will always return AVAILABLE once the GPS is initialized, so LocationListener.providerStateChanged() doesn't work as expected.

 --------------------------------
 Run from binary bundle